As an Amazon Associate I earn from qualifying purchases.

 “The good news is that as we age, we maintain a good running economy,” said study leader Timothy Quinn, an associate professor of exercise science at the University of New Hampshire.

 Running economy refers to how efficiently your body uses oxygen at a specific pace.

 The less this “oxygen cost,” the longer you can run.
-Research found runners past age 60 ”are not different than the 22-year-old runners, which is kind of amazing.”
+Research has found runners past age 60 ”are not different than the 22-year-old runners, which is kind of amazing.”